mpolacek/lists/500-albums.md

 - [ ] 393.
 1989 - Taylor Swift
 - [ ] 394.
 Diana Ross - Diana
 - [ ] 395.
 D'Angelo and the Vanguard - Black Messiah
 - [ ] 396.
-Todd Rundgren- Something/Anything?
+Todd Rundgren - Something/Anything?
 - [ ] 397.
 Billie Eilish - When We All Fall Asleep, Where Do We Go?
 - [ ] 398.
 The Raincoats - The Raincoats
 - [ ] 399.
 Brian Wilson - Smile